- Home

 Reduction

-The gain of electrons by an atom, ion, or molecule, decreasing its oxidation state.
+The gain of electrons by an atom, ion, or molecule during a chemical reaction, resulting in a decrease in its oxidation state.

 Redox Reaction